emmawalshdev/kaytea_art/TESTING.md

 **Customer care**
 1. To be able to set up an account, so that I can login on return and view my data.
-    * Customised allauth Login and Register pages have been developed, allowing the user to set up and login to an account.
+    * Customised allauth Login and Register pages have been built, allowing the user to register and login to an account.
-    * On the Profile page. the user is able to add and edit their personal and shipping information.
+    * On the Profile page, the user is able to add and edit their personal and shipping information.
     * Setting up an account and logging in allows the user to review products and leave blog comments.

 2. To be able to contact the shop owner easily in case I have a question related to my order.